 Frequently Asked Questions

 Over the course of the past 25 years, we’ve been asked the same questions time and time again.
-By creating this frequently asked questions page we are hoping to address some of the questions that may be on your mind about our services or background screening in general.
+By creating this frequently asked questions page, we are hoping to address some of the questions that may be on your mind about our services or background screening in general.
 If you do not see the answer to a question you were looking for or need more in-depth information, please contact us at email@example.com.

 What are the costs of your services?

-There is no cost to establish a background and/or drug screening account and no minimums required.
 We are very competitive as reports vary in price and begin with our free Social Security Trace to direct your criminal search.
 VeriCorp also offers special discounts for Non-Profit organizations.
 We prefer to have a conversation regarding the reports of interest and then provide costs based on your specific needs.

 What is the most common background check?